yapily/yapily-sdk-python/README.md

 ## Installation

-The SDK is currently available in the Yapily maven repository and can be included in your project by adding it to your dependencies
+The SDK is currently available in the Yapily github repository and can be included in your project by adding it to your dependencies